michaelborchert/rdk/README.rst

 Create Rules
 ------------
 In your working directory, use the ``create`` command to start creating a new custom rule.
-You must specify the runtime for the lambda function that will back the Rule, This will add a new directory for the rule and populate it with several files, including a skeleton of your Lambda code.
+You must specify the runtime for the lambda function that will back the Rule, and you must also specify a resource type (or comma-separated list of types) that the Rule will evaluate.
+This will add a new directory for the rule and populate it with several files, including a skeleton of your Lambda code.

 ::